Digital Parenting

 Ages: 3-7 | Platform: Web (mobile-friendly) | Cost: Free

-QuizKin is a Singapore-developed educational quiz platform designed specifically for young learners.
-It covers core subjects including English, Maths, Science, and General Knowledge through interactive quizzes that adapt to your child's level.
+QuizKin is Singapore-developed and covers English, Maths, Science, and General Knowledge through interactive quizzes that adapt to your child's level.
+My daughter genuinely asks to play this on weekend mornings.

 Why we recommend it:

-• Play-based quiz format keeps children engaged without manipulative mechanics
+• Quiz format keeps kids engaged without manipulative mechanics

-• Parents can track progress and identify areas for improvement
+• Parents can track progress and spot weak areas

-• Works on any device with a web browser — no app download needed
+• Works on any device with a browser — no app download needed

 • Completely free with no ads or in-app purchases

 Best for: Reinforcing preschool concepts in a fun, low-pressure way.
-Excellent for parent-child learning sessions.
+Great for parent-child sessions.

 Khan Academy Kids